 You can get basic information about managing your finances from the Services Australia Financial Information Service.
 This free confidential service can help you make informed decisions about investment and financial issues for your current and future needs.

-For more information about the Financial Information Service, call Services Australia on 132 300 and say 'financial information service' when prompted.
+For more information about the Financial Information Service, call Services Australia on 132 300 and say 'financial information service' when asked why you are calling.

-2. Find an aged care home
+2) Find an aged care home